Solar PV Systems FAQs

-How do I know if solar will work on my own home or business?
+How do I know if solar will work on my business?

 It is ideal to place a solar system on a south facing roof, but you could also have a system produce on an east or west facing roof.
 It is important that your system will not be shadowed by trees, buildings, or other obstacles for long periods throughout the day.
 In addition, a structural engineer will need to evaluate if the building can handle the extra load (weight).
 Solar systems can be installed on any kind of roof; there are also options to install arrays on the ground or top-of-pole mounts.

 Will extra electricity I produce during the day be stored for use at night?

 Typically, any surplus electricity you produce is fed back into your utility’s power grid.
 Your electric meter will run backwards, and credit you with the electricity produced.
 This is called net metering.
 During the night, when the sun isn’t shining, you will use electricity from the utility.
 At the end of the month, if you generated more electricity than your facility used, the utility will pay you the full value of your generation.
 The actual amount will vary, depending on your rate class and market values for electricity.

 What are other financial benefits to a solar system?